-With 16.1MP, the D5200 offers a higher resolution than the 400D (10.1MP), but the D5200 has smaller individual pixels (pixel pitch of 4.80μm versus 5.71μm for the 400D).
-However, the D5200 is a somewhat more recent model (by 4 years and 7 months) than the 400D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 16.1MP, the D5100 offers a higher resolution than the 400D (10.1MP), but the D5100 has smaller individual pixels (pixel pitch of 4.80μm versus 5.71μm for the 400D).
+However, the D5100 is a much more recent model (by 4 years and 7 months) than the 400D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Nikon D5100 has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Canon EOS 400D are ISO 100 to ISO 1600 (no boost).